This article was last updated by on

 • Old leaves may prevent the blooms from getting enough light and air.

-How to Prune African Violet Leaves?
+How Do I Prune African Violet Leaves?

 A. Pinch Pruning